testfairy/docs/docs/02_API/01_Upload_API.md

 ### How can I create a new API Key?

-In order to create a new API KEY just click on "Regenerate API Key".
+In order to create a new API KEY just click on "Regenerate API Key" in your account preferences page.